A Catfishing With a Happy Ending

 “These last few months have been beyond stressful,” he told me.
 “I don’t think I’ve slept properly for three or four months now.”
 Overwhelmed by shame, he moved to a faraway town.
 But even Alan felt relieved that the story ended in comedy, not a tragedy.

-“I think it’s brilliant Emma and Adem have met,” he said, “It’s almost like fate.”
+“I think it’s brilliant Emma and Adem have met,” he said.
+“It’s almost like fate.”
 Alan added that he no longer uses fake identities, and has since met someone special, he said, on Twitter: “A European lady, younger than me, younger than Emma.”
-There is someone out for there everyone, he added.
+There is someone out for there for everyone, he added.
 “I don’t consider myself to be particularly good-looking ...
 I’m not a David Beckham, or a Tom Cruise, or an Adem Guzel.”

 When I spoke to the couple in September of this year, they had been living together in London for six months.
 “He’s lovely,” Emma said, “He’s a lovely man.”
 Currently, Adem is chasing his acting dreams in London, and says he recently auditioned for Aladdin, the original, Arabian catfishing story.
 He read for the lead, a street urchin who uses a genie’s magic to pass himself off as a prince to win over a princess—before realizing that he must be himself.